-On the SX1262, during the chip initialization, the register TxClampConfig should be modified to optimize the PA clamping threshold.
+During chip initialization, the register TxClampConfig should be modified to optimize the PA clamping threshold.
 Bits 4-1 must be set to "1111" (default value "0100").

 This register modification must be done after a Power On Reset, or a wake-up from cold Start.